Thousands of Armenians flee Nagorno-Karabakh as the Turkish president visits Azerbaijan

-YEREVAN, Armenia (AP) — Thousands of Armenians streamed out of Nagorno-Karabakh after the Azerbaijani military reclaimed full control of the breakaway region while Turkish President Recep Tayyip Erdogan visited Azerbaijan Monday in a show of support to its ally.
+YEREVAN, Armenia (AP) — Ethnic Armenians were streaming out of Nagorno-Karabakh on Monday after the Azerbaijani military reclaimed full control of the breakaway region, while Turkish President Recep Tayyip Erdogan visited Azerbaijan in a show of support to its ally.

 The Azerbaijani military routed Armenian forces in a 24-hour blitz last week, forcing the separatist authorities to agree to lay down weapons and start talks on Nagorno-Karabakh's “reintegration” into Azerbaijan after three decades of separatist rule.

-The Armenian government said that 4,850 Nagorno-Karabakh residents had fled to Armenia as of midday Monday.
+The Armenian government said that 6,500 Nagorno-Karabakh residents had fled to Armenia as of Monday evening, 1650 of them on Monday afternoon.

 “It was a nightmare.
 There are no words to describe.
 The village was heavily shelled.
 Almost no one is left in the village,” said one of the evacuees who spoke to The Associated Press in the Armenian city of Kornidzor and refused to give her name for security reasons.